 Arts Printing House offers a residency to professional international artists in the contemporary performing arts field: contemporary circus, theatre, dance.
 The Arts Printing House also opens these residency opportunities to producers of performing arts: art directors, festival programmers or managers in the field.
-See the call for 2015.

-Netherlands:
+Netherlands

-Impakt Foundation International Residency Programme (Impakt WORKS) is a residency programme for media artists, artists working with digital media, video, sound, interactive technologies and the like.
+Impakt Foundation International Residency Programme (Impakt WORKS)

+A residency programme for media artists, artists working with digital media, video, sound, interactive technologies and the like.
 The Impakt Works residencies are project based, with a finished work as the end result.
 Applicants should be prepared to execute and complete their proposed project within the two-month duration of the residency.

-Norway:
+Norway

-Dansearena nord in Hammerfest, Norway is offering choreographers, dancers and others working with dance and movement the possibility to apply as an Artist in Residence.
-See the 2015 calls for reference.
+Dansearena nord in Hammerfest

+It offers choreographers, dancers and others working with dance and movement the possibility to apply as an Artist in Residence.